plan

 2c

-Refine description and create acceptance criteria
+Refines the description and creates acceptance criteria

 architecture synthesis